MCT-master/mct-master.github.io/_posts_draft/2020-07-01-GenderHCI-For-Music.md

 ## Mixed Methods
-In particular, the two research sub-questions (see Section “Research Question” in 1 ) are addressed with a mixed methods approach (Lazar, 2017) of combining qualitative and quantitative research methods.
-According to Adams, Lunt, and Cairns
-(2008), using mixed methods is helpful for understanding how technology is subjectively and collectively experienced and perceived by different user groups.
+In particular, the two research sub-questions are addressed with a mixed methods approach (Lazar, 2017) of combining qualitative and quantitative research methods.
+According to Adams, Lunt, and Cairns (2008), using mixed methods is helpful for understanding how technology is subjectively and collectively experienced and perceived by different user groups.
 Beyond that, mixed methods can provide a balanced reflection of an issue.
 It will give a more differentiated account on the objectives as mixed methods serve both to gain deep insights from experts in one field and to contrast their impressions with a wide range of experiences The participants of both the interviews and the online survey share overall similar backgrounds and interests.